sandhaka/MyMicroservicesApplication/README.md

 Initial incpit from this [discussion](https://stackoverflow.com/questions/26739167/jwt-json-web-token-automatic-prolongation-of-expiration/26834685#26834685).

-#### Database:
+#### Databases:
-I use MySQL to keep users informations running on the 'db' container with a mapping volume on the host machine.
+I using [MySQL](https://hub.docker.com/_/mysql/) to keep users informations running on the 'db' container with a mapping volume on the host machine.

 dotnet-ef migrations to database versioning.

+To store basket and integration event instance and handlers processing status informations, I using the [redis server docker image](https://hub.docker.com/_/redis/).

 #### Notes about the frontend:
 The frontend is a single page application built by angular-cli, I changed the ng serve command in the package.json file to accept two configuration: